Home

 Photo: Aldo Fedele

 It is indeed appropriate that in Italy, home of some of the most magnificent historic cathedrals in the world, an attempt was made to create a "Cathedral of Nature" (left) by a contemporary artist.
-Designed for an international art exhibit in the Sella Valley of the northern Italian Province of Trento, the work by Giuliano Mauri is meant to evoke the idea of "Arte Natura" or the symbiosis between art and nature.
-See: Arte Sella.
+Designed for an international art exhibit (Arte Sella) in the Sella Valley of the northern Italian Province of Trento, the work by Giuliano Mauri is meant to evoke the idea of "Arte Natura" or the symbiosis between art and nature.

 "La cattedrale vegetale" is the same size as a real Gothic cathedral and is composed of three naves, each formed by 80 columns of intertwined branches.
 Presumably, it fulfills one of the founding principles of Arte Sella; "Nature should be defended as the vessel for our memories."
 Perhaps because there are no longer ancient groves of monumental trees in Italy, art takes the place of nature.
 Yet no art or science can recreate the endangered biodiversity of the naturally magnificent Cathedral Grove in British Columbia.

 Over many centuries Germans have evolved a close relationship with trees.
-The German forest (der deutsche Wald) is the landscape most associated with German history and national identity.
-The Romantic painter Caspar David Friedrich often painted gnarled old oak trees (right) and already in 1813, the German philosopher Ludwig Klages appealed for the protection of Germany's ancient trees.
-Also the German naturalist Alexander von Humboldt warned: "Be respectful of the tree.
+The German forest ("der deutsche Wald") is the landscape most associated with German history and national identity.
+The Romantic painter Caspar David Friedrich often painted gnarled old oak trees from nature (right).
+Already in 1813, the German philosopher Ludwig Klages appealed for the protection of Germany's ancient trees.
+Also the famous German naturalist and explorer Alexander von Humboldt warned: "Be respectful of the tree.
 It is a singular wonder."
-Many writers, such as Herman Hesse, have described the primordial force of statuesque old trees in the German landscape: "Trees are sanctuaries.
+Many other writers too, such as Herman Hesse, have described the primordial force of statuesque old trees in the German landscape: "Trees are sanctuaries.
 Someone, who knows to talk to them, who knows to listen to them, will learn the truth.
-They don't preach doctrines or formulas, they preach - not concerned about details - the fundamental law of life."
+They don't preach doctrines or formulas, they preach – not concerned about details – the fundamental law of life."

 Photo: Jeroen Pater